SanctionsGitHub/partialdev-learn/content/docs/site-configuration.md

 # Site Configuration

 All site configuration goes in your `site.config.js` file.
-You can use any variable you like. **Put all configuration inside the following, otherwise your Vanillify installation might fail or variables will not be called!**
+You can use any variable you like. **Put all configuration inside the following, otherwise your Luxaura.js installation might fail or variables will not be called!**

 ````javascript
 module.exports = {